 Why Development is behind in Nigeria

 Why have we in Denmark moved on?
-And why, has time not moving in the poor villages in Nigeria where superstition reigns as it did in Denmark in the 15th and 16th centuries?
+And why does superstition still reign in poor villages in Nigeria as it did in Denmark in the 15th and 16th centuries?
 There are two main reasons: Ignorance and poverty.
 Where you find extreme poverty, you will also find extreme ignorance.
-Poverty means that children do not attend school.
-When children do not attend school development stops and no progress is being made.
+Poverty means that children can’t afford to attend school.
+When children can’t attend school, development stops and no progress is being made.

-Right now, Nigeria is the African country with the most children out of school: DINNoedhjaelp main task in Nigeria is to create awareness.
-When the Nigerian government does not use agents to inform and educate, we must through our educational work try to stop the superstition.
+Nigeria is the African country with the highest number of out-of-school children: DINNoedhjaelp main task in Nigeria is to educate.
+When the Nigerian government does not use agents to inform and educate, we must through our educational work create an awareness of the situation and try to stop the superstition.

-Of course the children at DINNoedhjaelp orphanage misses their families.
+The children at DINNoedhjaelp’s orphanage misses their families.
 They talk often about their siblings, cousins, grandparents and parents (or parent if one parent is dead).
-And it is our biggest responsibility that the children maintain contact with their families.
-Sometimes we take the children to what we call “home visit, and this is something the children look very much forward to.
-Home visits is the most important part in our advocacy programme.
+Our biggest responsibility is to ensure that the children maintain contact with their families.
+Sometimes we take the children to what we call a “home visit, and this is something the children look very much forward to.
+Home visits are the most important part in our advocacy program.

-When children, who previouly lived an outcast life, accused of being witches, almost tortured to death, children who no longer was allowed to attend school due to the witch accusations, children who their friends from their village would no longer play with again, children who lived in fear, when those same children come back to their family and village again and looks healthy, strong, speak good English, have gotten their confidence and hope back, that gives the whole village something to think about, and they realize their own ignorance and realises that the children are not actually witches.
+Children that has been accused for witchcraft often live as outcasts in their village, they’re almost tortured to death, expelled from school, are not allowed to play with their old friends and constantly live in fear for their own life.
+When those same children come back to their family and village again speaking good English and look healthy, confident and strong, it gives the whole village something to think about.
+They realize their own ignorance and that the children are not actually witches.
 We prove to the whole local community that the children are not witches, but that the ones who accused them of being witches have been indoctrinated by either the pastor or other villagers.

-At DINNoedhjaelp orphanage in Nigeria all the children goes to school.
+At DINNoedhjaelp’s orphanage in Nigeria all the children goes to school.
 Education creates development and the children´s schooling also helps to process their horrible past of severe torture and abuse.
-Besides going to school, we also work with the children every day through singing, dancing, playing and being creative.
-Drawing and painting are the childrens favorite activities.
-The children develope their senses and creativity.
+Besides going to school, we also work with the children every day through singing, dancing, playing and by being creative.
+Drawing and painting are the children’s favorite activities.
+The children develop their senses and creativity.
 Drawing and painting is an expression of their spontaneity and imagination.
 Children express their best thoughts, memories and feelings through play, song and dance.